Ioannes32/Ioannes32/Readme.md

 <h2 align="left">Hi!
-My name is ioannes Bach and I'm a Student, from other world</h2>
+My name is Ioannes Bach and I'm a Student, from the other continent</h2>

 ###